Skip to main content

 4$31120120 x $31$3,720$25160160 x $25$4,000$7,720

-• The roadway dining fee rates are further discounted to account for the shorter season and wider barriers required for roadway setups.
+• The roadway dining fee rates are further discounted to account for the shorter season and wider barriers required for roadway cafes.

 Eligibility

-In order to be eligible for the program, a restaurant must be:
+In order to be eligible for the program, a food establishment must be:

-• A ground floor restaurant that is visible from the street and directly accessible to the public from the street; and
+• A ground floor food establishment that is visible from the street and directly accessible to the public from the street; and

 • Operated pursuant to a food service establishment permit issued by the NYC Department of Health and Mental Hygiene (DOHMH).

 • Yes.
-You do not need to be participating in the temporary program to apply for the permanent program.
+You do not need to be participating in the temporary program to apply for the Dining Out NYC program.

-• However, restaurants actively participating in the temporary Open Restaurants program will be allowed to continue operating while waiting for approval in the new program if they submit their application for the new program within a certain timeframe after the application portal opens, subject to rulemaking.
-NYC DOT anticipates this timeframe will be three months.
+• However, restaurants actively participating in the temporary Open Restaurants program will be allowed to continue operating while waiting for approval in the new program if they submit their application for the Dining Out NYC program by August 3, 2024.

-• The annual fee for a revocable consent for enclosed sidewalk cafés will be the rate required to be paid for the café as of March 16, 2020, pursuant to the rules of the DCWP.
+• The annual fee for a revocable consent for enclosed sidewalk cafes will be the rate required to be paid for the cafe as of March 16, 2020, pursuant to the rules of DCWP.

 City Resources and Support